 I’m not sure, but the already mentioned Surfers Paradise may well be the most commercial Beach in Australia, that’s what I am told.
 But I am a guy who has been to Blackpool and I was born in Southend.
 Both of those beaches resorts ARE commercial.
 To me, Surfers was quiet by comparison.

 But I am told that late nights over the weekend it can get quite boisterous.
 But if Surfers is still too busy for you, there are plenty of other beaches to choose from in the area that are even quieter.

 So beaches, mountains, hinterland, theme parks, canals, surely this has got to be the best place to live in Australia?
-Perhaps, but it is very much a tourist area and it is also probably one of the water systems or maybe overlooks the ocean can be very expensive, but there are plenty of more reasonable priced properties in the area that still give great access to the beach.
+Perhaps, but it is very much a tourist area.
+Some of the more prestige properties that back onto one of the water systems or maybe overlooks the ocean can be very expensive, but there are plenty of more reasonable priced properties in the area that still give great access to the beach.

 What’s the weather like?